Shane Warne: International career

-Early international career (1991–1993)
+Early international career (1992–1995)

-Warne was selected for the Australia B team, which toured Zimbabwe in September 1991.
-In the second tour match at Harare Sports Club, Warne recorded his first first-class score of five-wickets-or-more in an innings when he took 7/49 in the second innings, helping Australia B to a nine-wicket win.

-In December 1991, upon returning to Australia, Warne took 3/14 and 4/42 for Australia A against a touring West Indian side.
-Peter Taylor, the incumbent spinner in the Australian Test team, had taken only one wicket in the first two Tests, so Warne was brought into the team for the third Test against India at the Sydney Cricket Ground a week later.

-Warne had played in seven first-class matches before making his Test-level debut for Australia.
-He was called into the Australian team in January 1992 for a Test against India at Sydney Cricket Ground (SCG).
+Warne made his international debut on 2 January 1992 in the third Test match between Australia and India.
+Peter Taylor, the incumbent spinner in the Australian Test team, had taken only one wicket in the first two Tests, so Warne was brought into the team for the match at the Sydney Cricket Ground.
+Warne had played seven first-class matches before making his Test debut for Australia.
 He took 1/150 (Ravi Shastri caught by Dean Jones for 206) off 45 overs.

-Warne took 0/78 in the fourth Test in Adelaide, recording overall figures of 1/228 for the series, and was rejected for the fifth Test on the pace-friendly WACA Ground in Perth.
+Warne took 0/78 in the fourth Test in Adelaide, recording overall figures of 1/228 for the series, and was dropped for the fifth Test on the pace-friendly WACA Ground in Perth.

+Australia toured Sri Lanka in mid-1992.
 Warne's poor form continued in the first innings against Sri Lanka at Colombo, in which he recorded 0/107.
 On 22 August 1992, however, Warne took the last three Sri Lankan wickets without conceding a run in the second innings, leading to a second-innings collapse and contributing to a 16-run Australian win.
 Sri Lankan captain Arjuna Ranatunga commented in an interview; "a bowler with Test average of more than 300 came and snatched the victory from our hands".

-Despite his match-winning spell, Warne was left out of the second Sri Lanka test before taking 0/40 in the third-and-final test of the series.
+Despite his match-winning spell, Warne was left out of the second Sri Lanka Test before taking 0/40 in the third-and-final Test of the series.

 Warne was again left out of the First Test against the West Indies in the 1992–93 Australian season.
 Greg Matthews played in Warne's place; despite Australia being in a strong position on the final day, they could not dismiss the West Indies on a turning surface.
 Warne was recalled for the Second Test in Melbourne, a Boxing Day Test in which he took 7/52 in a match-winning performance in the second innings.